ermlikeyeah/ermlikeyeah.github.io/_posts/2017-09-13-primary-care-dashboard.markdown

 You can view a copy of the dashboard [on Google Slides](https://docs.google.com/presentation/d/15dz6aI76mI9p3eutbWtg6TV1L_0Hs8E-z_zj7Bj8l6A/edit#slide=id.p).

 Why Google Slides?
 It’s easy enough to use, it’s a tool most people will be comfortable with.
-You add and changes words.
+You can add and change words.
 You can change the font, the font size, the font colour.
 You can move stuff about.
 If you want to keep it a little structured tables make creating a layout grid easy enough.
 It’s also something the whole team can get access to and add to themselves, fast.
 And it also saves automatically!
-What more do you want?
+What more do we want?
 Why would we choose anything else?

 It’s also easy to share the dashboard with other people interested in our work - we just send them a web address so they can look.
 Making a dashboard and making it easy to access increases our transparency, makes us more open - and hopefully come across as more approachable.